MotionLab-Anonymous/MotionLab/README.md

 Follow the instructions in [MotionFix-Retarget](https://github.com/MotionLab-Anonymous/MotionFix-Retarget) to process the MotionFix data into HumanML3D format, then copy the results into "all" as shown in Folder Structure.

-### 4. Download Checkpoint for mcm-ldm:
+### 4. Download Checkpoint:
-The results should be placed as shown in Folder Structure, including [motion_encoder.ckpt and motionclip.pth.tar](https://drive.google.com/drive/folders/1r6aDXpv_72whHxkJnSfOaJixavoer0Yf).
+The results should be placed as shown in Folder Structure, including [motion_encoder.ckpt, motionclip.pth.tar, motionflow.ckpt](https://drive.google.com/drive/folders/1ph3otOlYqINvwFuvrt92nvzypZDs4haj?usp=drive_link).

 ## Demo the MotionLab
 You should first check the configure in ./configs/config_rfmotion.yaml